-There is one required course, Workshop in Public Finance, that students must enroll from fall through summer term, which are devoted to producing the master's thesis (or "policy paper") on a topic related to public finance.
+There is one required course, Thesis Seminar, that students must enroll from fall through summer term, which are devoted to producing the master's thesis (or "policy paper") on a topic related to public finance.
 In this course, students are provided with personal instruction in an intimate environment by a faculty advisor, and several opportunities to present both their ongoing and completed research papers.
-Students are supported in the writing process by a monthly Academic Writing Workshop that starts in October, as well as through individual consultation with faculty members of the GRIPS Center for Professional Communication.
+Students are supported in the writing process by mandatory Policy Proposal Writing and Thesis and Policy Proposal Writing courses, as well as through individual consultation with faculty members of the GRIPS Center for Professional Communication.